Online MBA Programs in Business Analytics

 - Measuring Performance: Students learn how to use data analytics to measure a business’s performance in terms of sales, efficiency, employee performance, investments, and customer satisfaction.

 - Econometrics: Students learn to use statistical methods and mathematics to describe and analyze economic systems and business success.

 - Modeling Business Decisions: Students learn quantitative methods for operational decision-making.
-Topics in this course include project management, software implementation, business model formulation, and the theory behind business decision-making.
+Topics in this course include project management, software implementation, business model formulation, and business decision-making theory.

-What Unique Career Paths Can I Pursue with an MBA Specializing in Business Analytics?
+What Unique Career Paths Can I Pursue an MBA Specializing in Business Analytics?

 Thanks to the broad spectrum of topics covered in online MBA programs in business analytics, graduates have plenty of career options available to them.
 Jobs in finance, government, and business management are all lucrative career paths that graduates can follow.
 Some graduates may even choose to work for themselves and run their own management consulting business.

-While the list that follows isn’t inclusive, these are a few of the career options that graduates may be able to choose from after obtaining an online MBA in business analytics.
+While the list that follows isn’t inclusive, these are a few of the career options that graduates may choose after obtaining an online MBA in business analytics.